Skip to main content

 2. Scroll to the Service Records section

-3. Click Add Entry
+3. Click Add Record

 4. Select the entry type and fill in the details

-5. Click Save Entry
+5. Click Save Record

 Service records on completed appointment